Kruhlmann/gasbot/README.md

 Old code can be found at my ruwbot repo

 ## Installation
 Download the source code and place it somewhere on your computer.
 Make sure you have python 3 installed and added to your PATH variable.
-The bot has to be configured via the config.py file in order to run.
-To run the bot simply run the run.bat file (if you encounter problems try running the file as administrator)
+The bot has to be configured via the [config.py](config.py) and [password.py](password.py) files in order to run.
+To run the bot simply run the [run.bat](run.bat) file (if you encounter problems try running the file as administrator)

 ## Modules